COBAPteam/COBAP/README.md

 # COVID Border Accountability Project (COBAP)

-Last update: 09-20-2021 1,620 Policies, 246 Territories
+Last update: 10-25-2021 1,672 Policies, 246 Territories

 This is the data repository for the [COBAP project](https://www.covidborderaccountability.org/).

 The COVID Border Accountability Project (COBAP) provides a dataset of  >1000 policies systematized to reflect a complete timeline of new country-level restrictions on movement across international borders during the 2020 year.
 Using a 20-question survey, trained research assistants (RAs) sourced and documented for each new border policy: start and end dates, whether the closure constitutes a "complete closure" or "partial closure", which exceptions are made, which countries are banned, and which borders are closed, among other variables.
 In addition, the source of each policy was included in the database.
-The data provided is updated on a weekly basis, by Monday 12PM EST (17:00 UTC).
+The data provided is updated on a monthly basis.

 # INFO
 COBAP tracks national-level policies regarding immigration and travel introduced in response to the COVID-19 pandemic.
 The policies are recorded by a team of RAs using a curated Qualtrics survey per policy.